cpt-waffle/lhl-lectures/w08d04-Intro-to-Ruby/notes.md

 - yield
 - rails

----------------- Comparisons ------------------

----- Javascript ----
+----------------- Javascript -------------
- - 10 days created in 1995
+10 days created 1995 - Javascript, Java was popular,
- (Java was very popular, )
- - We can run in on the backend and the frontend express is back end framework, react is a front end framework
- - Syntax of JS was inspired by Java and C
+we can run js on both Backend and frontend syntax of JS was inspired by java and c
- - Async (highly performant)
+Async - ( Callbacks, Promises, and async/await)
- - js has one of the largest ecosystems of packages
- - primative data types in JS and also object
- - JS is quite low level
+NPM - package manager - hundereds of thousands of packages JS has primative data types --- integer, float, double, etc JS is quite low level --
+JS is highly performant :)
+JS has express which is a popular web framework, (configuration)

----- Ruby ----------
+--------------- Ruby ---------------------

-- 1995 BUT became popular in 2004-2005 (because of Ruby on Rails)
+1995 BUT it became popular in 2004-2005 ( because of Rails framework)
-- created by Yukihiro Matz
+- Created by a man named Yukihiro Matz
-- RUBY ONLY WORKS ON THE BACKEND!!
-- Ruby syntax is "simplified" (english-y)
+Ruby only can be run on the backend!
-- Everything in ruby is A CLASS/OBJECT
+- ruby sintax is "simplified"
-- A High langauge with LOTS OF ABSTRACTIONS <---
+- EVERYTHING IN RUBY is a class
+- its a synch languages ( things happen exactly how you write them...)
-- Performance Issues :(   (sync)
+- Performance Issues :(
-- Ruby on Rails is very good for rapid prototyping
+- Ruby/Rails - rapid prototyping -- (convention)
-- Ruby has a big ecosystem BUT NOT NEARLY AS BIG AS JS
+- Gems (thats what packages are called) -- big ecosystem of packages, BUT NOT NEARLY AS ENOUGH AS JS